 Doing Away With Billing Counters Entirely?!

 Amazon is doing it, which is probably why everyone should follow suit.
 Honestly, doesn’t the idea of just walking into the store, picking up whatever you want and simply walking out sound amazing?
 Almost like a trip to the refrigerator!
 Some companies are beginning to think that doing away with checkouts entirely is the highest form of respect for the customer.
-Perhaps, in such a scenario, they wouldn’t mind not being spoken to, because the shop already feels like home.
+Perhaps, in such a scenario, they wouldn’t mind being spoken to, because the shop already feels like home.

-Even if you aren’t thinking of taking the very radical alternative, we urge you to consider alternatives.
+Even if you aren’t thinking of taking a very radical alternative, we urge you to consider alternatives.
 Omnichannel retail is great for you, the retailer.
 But it can also be great for your consumer.
 By giving them the option of buying online and picking up in-store, or by offering your products through several marketplaces, you’re virtually eliminating checkout.
 In scenario 1, the checkout is completed online and in scenario 2, it is done on a trusted marketplace.
 In both cases, there is no queue whatsoever.

 While you’re at it, why not also let people check out as guests on your web store?
 People really don’t enjoy filling out lengthy forms, and your customer registration form is no exception.
 If you’re really particular about them logging in, you can consider letting them log in through social profiles.
 Best option: use guest checkout.
 They will still be providing you with their name, address, and number – details you can upload into your marketing database later.